mpod/kernel-playground/README.md

 # kernel-playground #
-This repository describes steps in creating Linux kernel driver for [Adafruit BMP I2C or SPI Barometric Pressure & Altitude Sensor](https://www.adafruit.com/products/2651).
+This repository describes steps in creating a Linux kernel driver for [Adafruit BMP I2C or SPI Barometric Pressure & Altitude Sensor](https://www.adafruit.com/products/2651).
 Driver was tested on [Raspberry Pi](https://www.raspberrypi.org/) with